nkaz001/hftbacktest/README.rst

                 last_order_id = order_id

             # All order requests are considered to be requested at the same time.
-            # Wait until one of the order responses is received.
+            # Waits until one of the order responses is received.
             if last_order_id >= 0:
                 hbt.wait_order_response(last_order_id)

-            # Record the current state for stat calculation.
+            # Records the current state for stat calculation.
             stat.record(hbt)
         return True